gsa-oes/office-of-evaluation-sciences/_connect/fellowships.md

 ### Join OES - Apply Now
 All fellowship positions will be remote and location flexible within the United States.
 Fellows will serve at least a one year term, with interest and availability to serve full-time in additional years preferred.

+<a class="usa-button" href="https://forms.gle/2Hnz8AFv42Nz7uWY7">Submit application here</a>

 - <a href="https://oes.gsa.gov/assets/files/GSA-OES-Fellowship-Solicitation-FY23.pdf">Fellowship Solicitation (PDF)</a>  - deadline: 11:59pm ET on Wednesday, January 11, 2023
 - <a href="https://oes.gsa.gov/assets/files/GSA-OES-Detail-Solicitation-FY23.pdf">Federal Detail Solicitation (PDF)</a> - deadline: 11:59pm ET on Wednesday, January 11, 2023

-<a class="usa-button" href="https://forms.gle/2Hnz8AFv42Nz7uWY7">Submit application here</a>
+Please apply for both applications via the button above.
+If you are not able to access the Google Forms application, please email <a href="mailto:oes@gsa.gov">oes@gsa.gov</a> for a PDF document to fill out before the deadline above.

 The work and role of OES is unique and includes directly designing, implementing, and analyzing behavioral interventions through impact evaluations in a large-scale federal policy environment.
 OES Fellows apply promising interventions at a national scale, reach millions of people, and work closely with key decision makers in government.
 Fellows design and direct high-impact evaluations, author academic publications, work on portfolios shaped by agency priorities, and benefit from a dynamic team and flexible federal work environment. <a href="https://oes.gsa.gov/blog/alumni/">Learn about former OES fellows’ experiences here</a>.

-<i>Note: If you are unable to access the application through Google Forms, <a href="https://oes.gsa.gov/assets/files/oes-fy23-fellowship-application.pdf">please see the full application here</a> and send the required documents in PDF format to <a href="mailto:oes@gsa.gov">oes@gsa.gov</a> with the subject line: "Last Name, First Name, OES Fellowship Application 2023."
-PDF document titles should also follow this format (eg, “Last Name, First Name, Cover Letter”). </i>

 #### Fellowship Details